 Q: Why is Alberta distributing COVID-19 vaccine in a different way compared to other provinces?

-A: Decisions around COVID-19 sequencing are being made very carefully.
+A: Decisions around immunization sequencing are being made very thoughtfully and carefully.
 There are many factors to consider, including vaccine supply and specifically in our province at the current time, the need to support acute care capacity.
 We need to protect populations at highest risk of severe outcomes.
 For more information, see Vaccine Sequencing for Healthcare Workers.

 Q: What goes into making sure vaccines, including the COVID-19 vaccines, are safe and effective?